ekwoka/freshport/markdown/blog/now-listening.md

 console.log(refresh_token);
 ```

-Run this just as before and our should pop your `refresh_token`.
+Run this just as before and out should pop your `refresh_token`.

 You'll want to add this, the `client_id`, and `client_secret` to your environment variables on your actual portfolio project.
 These will be used to access your currently playing track for display on your site.
 I do it as follows to the `.env` file: